OpenWIS/excel2wis/excel2wisxml_developer_manual.md

 Value is replaced by _"GTSPriorityN"_ with _N_ the 9th character of _MD Field_ cell value

 - **File name** [identified with its xpath]
-One or several GFNC file name(s) and associated information are added :
+One or several GFNC file name(s) and associated information are added:
     - file description (dynamic value : Resource title)

 - **Temporal Extent** [identified with its xpath]
 For indeterminate temporal extent value, the value is not added as a tag value but as an attribute value.
 If the value is "before" or "after" a potential additionnal time element can be added as the tag value.

 - **Free links** [identified with its xpath]
 Several links can be added.
-3 tags are added for each link :
+3 tags are added for each link:
     - name (optional, URL value if not specified)
     - protocol (static value)
     - URL (dynamic value)

 - **Resource Format** [identified with its xpath]
 Several resource formats can be added.
-4 tags are added for each resource format (dynamic values) :
+4 tags are added for each resource format (dynamic values):
     - name
     - version
     - specification (optional)